Class Heap<E, R>

 ]);

-console.log(scheduleTasks(tasks, 2)); // expectedMap
+console.log(scheduleTasks(tasks, 2)); // expectedMap;

 Type Parameters

-• E = unknown
+• E = any

-• R = never
+• R = any

 1. Complete Binary Tree: Heaps are typically complete binary trees, meaning every level is fully filled except possibly for the last level, which has nodes as far left as possible.